keleven-uk/lazKlock/README.md

 The letter will be upper case if the key is activated, otherwise lower case.

-The application also contains a options screen [file / Options] which allows various options [over sixty] to be set.
+The application also contains a options screen [file / Options] which allows various options [over eighty] to be set.
 NB: If the option is checked to start on windows start up, it only operates for the current user.

 Program partially tested on Windows 7 & 10 [both 32 & 64 bit].